CAL Department of Comparative Cultural Studies

 Student Learning Outcomes

-• the ability to understand the art historical and cultural significance of works of art and architecture in global societies
+• Understand the art historical and cultural significance of works of art and architecture in global societies.

-• the ability to master and employ art historical vocabulary in visual analysis that is both critical and comparative
+• Master and employ art historical vocabulary in visual analysis that is both critical and comparative.

-• the ability to identify the specific visual elements that connect a work of art to its cultural context
+• Identify the specific visual elements that connect a work of art to its cultural context.

-• the ability to articulate art historical and cultural significance in clear and concise prose
+• Articulate art historical and cultural significance in clear and concise prose.

 Details Accordion Closed